watem-sedem/watem-sedem/docs/output.rst

 * part1: the relative amount of outgoing sediment/water to the first target pixel
 * distance1: the distance (in m) between the sourcepixel and the first target pixel
 * target2col, target2row: the position of the second targetpixel in the raster.
 These values are -99 if target2 does not exist.
 * part2: the relative amount of outgoing sediment/water to the second target pixel.
-Togheter with part1 the sum must be 1.
+Together with part1 the sum must be 1.
 * distance2: the distance (in m) between the sourcepixel and the second target pixel

 The routing table is only generated when :ref:`write routing table = 1 <writerouting>`.